-These are the ingredients you will need: 2 cans canned black black beans or black eyed peas, one can of corn, celery, red and green bell pepper, purple onion, pickled jalapenos, cilantro and Italian dressing.
-Drain and rinse the black eyed peas/ or black beans in a strainer.
+These are the ingredients you will need: two cans canned black black beans or black eyed peas, one can of corn, celery, red and green bell pepper, purple onion, pickled jalapenos, cilantro and Italian dressing.
+Drain and rinse the black eyed peas or black beans in a strainer.
 Drain the corn and chop up all the vegetables.
-Toss everything into a large bowl.

 1 - 15 oz can regular yellow corn, drained